-JMM Special Issue – The deadline for submissions has now passed, and this issue will be published in Autumn 2017.
+JMM Special Issue – The deadline for submissions has now passed.

 Screening Marketing: Videography and the Expanding Horizons of Filmic Research